gordwilling/OmahaHiLo/README.md

 ```
 ###### Classifying the Poker Hand

-Poker hand are evaluated according to rank, where the ranks are (from highest to lowest):
+Poker hands are evaluated according to rank, where the ranks are (from highest to lowest):

    - Straight Flush
    - 4-of-a-Kind